 - “Reflections on an Impossible Life,” review of Detlev Claussen’s Theodor W. Adorno: One Last Genius, Telos 150 (2010): 170–175.

 - Review of John Sallis’ The Verge of Philosophy, Graduate Faculty Philosophy Journal 29:2 (2008): 203–208.

 - “The Significance of §§76 and 77 of the Critique of Judgment for the Development of Post-Kantian Philosophy (Part 1/Part 2),” translation, with Matthew Congdon, of Eckart Förster’s “Die Bedeutung von §§76, 77 der Kritik der Urteilskraft für die Entwicklung der nachkantischen Philosophie (Teil I/Teil II),” Zeitschrift für philosophische Forschung 56:2/56:3 (2002), in Graduate Faculty Philosophy Journal 30:2/31:2 (2009/2010).

-- Article for the APA Newsletter on Asian and Asian-American Philosophers and Philosophy, special issue on “What Is It Like to Be a Philosopher of Asian Descent?”
+- “The Past, the Present, and the Owl of Minerva,” in APA Newsletter on Asian and Asian-American Philosophers and Philosophy, special issue on “What Is It Like to Be a Philosopher of Asian Descent?”
 20:1 (Fall 2020).

 - Entry on “Life,” in The Cambridge Kant Lexicon, ed.
 Julian Wuerth (Cambridge: Cambridge University Press), accepted and awaiting proofs.

 - “What can we learn from a philosophy of nature today?”
 Graduate Faculty Philosophy Journal, “From the Archives” Blog Post (May 2016).